Wade Webber

 Wade Webber (born January 12, 1967) is an American soccer coach and former player who spent most of his career with clubs in the Pacific Northwest.
 However, he did see three years in Major League Soccer with the Dallas Burn and Miami Fusion before suffering a career ending knee injury.
 He is currently head coach of MLS Next Pro club Tacoma Defiance.

 Youth and college

-Webber grew up in the Seattle area, attending Thomas Jefferson High School from 1983-1985.
+Webber grew up in the Seattle area, attending Thomas Jefferson High School from 1983 to 1985.
 In his three years at Jefferson High, Webber was a key part of three consecutive state high school soccer championships.
 After graduating from high school, Webber attended the University of Portland where he played on the men's soccer from 1985 to 1988.
 His senior year the Pilots went to the NCAA Final Four only to fall to eventual champion Indiana.

 Western Soccer League

 While still in college, Webber played with F.C.
 Portland of the Western Soccer Alliance during the collegiate off season.
 He spent both the 1986 and 1987 season with Portland.

 In 1989, he returned to the professional circuit, this time with the Portland Timbers of the renamed Western Soccer League.
 While Webber spent three years playing in Portland with F.C.
 Portland and the Portland Timbers, after completing his collegiate eligibility, he returned to the Seattle area to sign with the Seattle Storm for the 1990 season.
 This year both the Storm and the Timbers competed in the newly created American Professional Soccer League (APSL) which had been formed by the merger of the west coast Western Soccer League and the east coast American Soccer League.
 The Storm finished with a record of 10-10 and folded at the end of the season.
 Webber was a second team APSL All Star.

 Following the demise of the Storm, Webber briefly left professional soccer as he took a teaching job.
 In 1993, Webber earned a master's degree in teaching from Seattle University.
 At the time he was also teaching history and coaching the boys soccer team at Sedro-Woolley High School.

 In 1994, he returned to soccer with the Seattle Sounders of the American Professional Soccer League (APSL).
 This was the first year of the resurrected Sounders and it featured many names from the old North American Soccer League Sounders.
 Despite being a first year team, the 1994 Sounders went to the APSL semifinals.
 During the season, Webber was also a history teacher at Sedro-Woolley High School.
 Then in 1995 and 1996, the Sounders took the title.
 In 1994, Webber played 17 games, scoring two goals.
 In 1995, he saw time in 23 games, scoring one goal.